18F/unit-testing-node/_pages/testing-system-integration.md

 Now that you're finished, compare your solutions to the code in [`solutions/07-system/test/smoke-test.js`]({{ site.baseurl }}/solutions/07-system/test/smoke-test.js).

 At this point, `git commit` your work to your local repo.
-After doing so, try copying the `smoke-test.js` file from `solutions/07-system/test` into `exercises/test` to see if your implementation passes.
+After you do, copy the `smoke-test.js` file from `solutions/07-system/test` into `exercises/test` to see if your implementation passes.
 If a test case fails, review the section of this chapter pertaining to the failing test case, then try to update your code to make the test pass.